In the last year or so, I’ve been focusing on making money with Amazon KDP & self publishing low & no content books.

 Not just in the UK, but in the USA and Canada as well.

-In fact, three of these are now in my top 10 best selling books this month…. and the look inside feature isn’t even available yet!
+In fact, three of these are now in my top 10 best selling books this month.

 One of the best selling books out of this bunch, is my third best selling book this month so far.